A HARD FOUGHT SHIP

 From the review of A Hard Fought Ship by Alastair Wilson Commander RN (retired) in the Naval Review

-Since publication many more photographs have been lent for scanning including photographs taken by Cyril Hely, whose wife gave him a camera on his 21st birthday shortly before he joined Venomous, and George Wilson, the ASDIC operator on Venomous when HMS Hecla was torpedoed..
+Since publication many more photographs have been lent for scanning including photographs taken by Cyril Hely, whose wife gave him a camera on his 21st birthday shortly before he joined Venomous, and George Wilson, the ASDIC operator in Venomous when HMS Hecla was torpedoed..

 Follow in the wake of HMS Venomous on this web site